 8. Best Quality, Organic & Local Food = Top Chef Accommodating All Dietary Needs

 We were inspired to start Wolf Camp in the land and waters of the Chippewa (Anishanabe) Nation, got our start among the Lummi, Nooksack, Skagit and Salish, enjoyed years with private and pristine land, water and resources of Tulalip area tribes along the Snohomish and Skykomish rivers, and currently live and operate Wolf Camp in the territories of the Puyallup, Nisqually, Duwamish & Snoqualmie people.
-We are grateful to say the least.
+To say the least, we are grateful.

 Please click the following links to read more about us: